PennyLaneAI/pennylane/doc/introduction/measurements.rst

 A quantum function with mid-circuit measurements (defined using :func:`~.pennylane.measure`) and conditional operations (defined using :func:`~.pennylane.cond`) can be executed by applying the deferred measurement principle.
+In the example above, we apply the ``qml.RY`` rotation if the mid-circuit measurement on qubit 0 yielded the ``1`` as an outcome.

 PennyLane implements the deferred measurement principle to transform conditional operations with the :func:`~.pennylane.defer_measurements` quantum function transform.

 .. code-block:: python